gvwilson/thirdbit/src/fiction/iffy/index.md

 "*Acendé luz?*
 *Lampo roshan kon?*"

-Clinically-white strips in the walls and ceiling obediently lit up.
+Clinically-white strips in the walls and ceiling came to life.
 Iffy squinted, then sucked in her breath.
-She had hoped they would find a workshop and feared it would be a graveyard, but this—she hadn't expected this.
+She had hoped for a workshop and feared it would be a graveyard, but she hadn't expected this.

 A thick cylinder lay on its side surrounded by pipes and machinery.
-A bulky mass made of meter-square bricks loomed in the background.
+A bulky mass of meter-square blocks loomed in the background.
 The three-armed logo painted on its side was redundant: even before schematics took shape in her head she recognized the reactor for what it was.